Most people think “change” in an organization means doing something different just for the sake of doing something different.

 They are wrong, of course, but their thinking is not unfounded.
 They’re just victims of “bad change initiatives.”
-Too many organizations try to drive change through elaborate processes and procedures, often structured by large consulting firms that never have to implement their own plans.
+Too many organizations try to drive change through elaborate processes and procedures, often structured by large consulting firms that never have to carry out their plans.
 Consequently, these firms rarely take the time to understand what is being done, let alone why it might need changing.

-My experience, though, is that the most successful change and innovation within an organization doesn’t begin at the top because those at this level only see the symptoms, not the cause.
-Change and innovation is tactical, not strategic.
-Those closest to the cause are the ones who can best overcome the challenges and begin the change necessary for innovation.
-Unfortunately, these folks often don’t feel empowered to do so.
+My experience, though, is that the most successful change and innovation initiatives within an organization do not begin at the top; those at that level only see symptoms, not the cause of a problem.
+Change and innovation are most effective if they’re driven from bottom-up, not from the top-down.
+Those closest to the issues are the ones who can best overcome them and begin the change necessary for innovation.
+Unfortunately, these individuals rarely feel empowered to do so.

 - Stretch the chain.
 Every day you should stretch “the chain” (people, processes, technology, etc.) until you find the weak links.
 Break them, put the chain back together, and stretch again tomorrow.
-When you find you are unable to break a link, take a break and look back on your accomplishment.
-These successes will help you build your credibility as change agent.
+When you see you are unable to break a link, take a break and look back on your accomplishment.
+These successes will help you build your credibility as a change agent.
 However, don’t forget to come back and stretch the chain again later.
 No link is failsafe for very long.

 - Cross the cultural minefield.
 Every organization has some approaches or things that are sacred.
 Before you start, know if the change you are attempting is going to put you at odds with the culture.
 You should know the dangers going in, but it’s likely you will still need to trip a few mines, purposefully.
-Trip the mines when it is the right thing to do without regard to fallout, but know that you may sustain injuries.
+Trip the landmines when it is the right thing to do without regard to fallout, but know that you may sustain injuries.
 Tripping the mines and slaughtering sacred cows is a messy job.

 - Grow a thick skin.
-If you really want to be a successful change agent, you cannot worry about making friends while driving change and innovation.
+If you want to be a successful change agent, you cannot worry about making friends while driving change and innovation.
 This is not to say you have to be mean or insensitive.
-Most people just hate change, not you, and will not hesitate to share their feelings.
-Some may even try to retaliate with a little political sabotage.
+Most people hate change, not you, and will not hesitate to share their feelings.
+Some may even try to retaliate with political sabotage.
 Don’t take it personally.
 You’ll know you’re on the right track when people begin to complain about what you’re doing.
 Be prepared for the fall-out.

-Please know that this is an individual approach and not a “team approach” to driving innovation.
+Understand, though, that this is an individual approach and not a “team approach” to driving innovation.
 I have never believed that teams are successful leading change or innovation.
 “Innovation team” seems like an oxymoron to me.
 Even team of radicals will fail if they are forced to work too closely together.

 To innovate and change an organization, find the radicals who strive to make a difference.
 Then turn them loose to do what they do best—stir things up.